ArduCAM/ArducamCameraControl/extras/ArducamCameraControl.md

 # TODO
 tags:
-- a list
-- of tags
-- that apply
+- Arducam
-- to your plugin
+- Camera
-- (take a look at the existing plugins for what makes sense here)

 # TODO
-screenshots:
+# screenshots:
-- url: url of a screenshot, /assets/img/...
+# - url: url of a screenshot, /assets/img/...
-  alt: alt-text of a screenshot
+#   alt: alt-text of a screenshot
-  caption: caption of a screenshot
+#   caption: caption of a screenshot
-- url: url of another screenshot, /assets/img/...
+# - url: url of another screenshot, /assets/img/...
-  alt: alt-text of another screenshot
+#   alt: alt-text of another screenshot
-  caption: caption of another screenshot
+#   caption: caption of another screenshot
-- ...
+# - ...

 # TODO
-featuredimage: url of a featured image for your plugin, /assets/img/...
+featuredimage: assets/img/plugins/ArducamCameraControl/ArducamCameraControl.png

 # TODO
 # You only need the following if your plugin requires specific OctoPrint versions or